paulinho-16/MEIC-TVVS/assignments/assignment8.md

 ### Description

-This function of the `ProjectTime` class is called when the user edits the value of the "Time Overall" column, or the "Time Today" column of a given task/project, which correspond to the total time spent on that item, and the time spent on the current day, respectively.
+This function of the `ProjectTime` class is called when the user edits the value of the "Time Overall" column or the "Time Today" column of a given task/project, which correspond to the total time spent on that item, and the time spent on the current day, respectively.
-This action can be performed directly on the table by double-clicking with the left mouse button on the respective field, or via an input window that opens after a right mouse click on the field.
+This action can be performed directly on the table by double-clicking with the left mouse button on the respective field or via an input window that opens after a right mouse click on the field.

-Looking at its signature, we immediately deduced that it receives as input a string, coming from the user, and returns an int, which we believe is the total number of seconds taken by the task, due to the name of the function.
+Looking at its signature, we immediately deduced that it receives a string from the user as input and returns an int, which is the total number of seconds taken by the task due to the function's name.
-Therefore, its purpose would be to receive a time in a given string format and return the corresponding total number of seconds, to be able to update the table values accordingly.
+Therefore, its purpose would be to receive a time in a given string format and return the corresponding number of seconds to update the table values accordingly.

-That said, it is very important to test functions that receive user input, which we can never trust.
+That said, it is essential to test functions that receive user input, which we can never trust.
-They can result in values in formats that are not the ones expected by the application, leading to its downfall.
+They can result in values in formats that are not expected by the application, leading to its downfall.

-After checking the format expected by the function (for this we had to resort to the source code, due to the lack of documentation), we thought of countless possibilities of inputs that could be categorized.
+After checking the format expected by the function (for this, we had to resort to the source code due to the lack of documentation), we thought of countless possible of inputs that could be categorized.
-This possibility, together with the importance of robustness concerning user inputs, were the reasons why we chose this function.
+This possibility and the importance of robustness concerning user inputs were why we chose this function.

 Besides, this method contains several useful testing components, such as:
 - An argument `strTime` to use within the function (**def** and **c-use**)